 Kirk Nylen, Board Member, Coach

-Kirk is the Director of Outreach at the Ontario Brain Institute.
+Kirk is VP, Research and Informatics at the Ontario Brain Institute.
 In 2008 he received his PhD from the University of Toronto, where he holds an Adjunct appointment in the Faculty of Medicine.
 He worked for three years at Ontario’s provincial cancer agency helping write healthcare strategy.
 He served for four years as Vice Chair of the Board of Epilepsy Ontario and for two years on the Board of the Toronto Ultimate Club.
 Kirk has been coaching and playing competitive ultimate since 2001.
 From 2004-2008 he helped coach the University of Toronto ultimate team.
 Kirk has represented Canada at the World Ultimate Championships as a coach (2008, 2010) and player (2016, 2017).